jescarraga/QA_automation_technical_test/part_1/a_b/README.md

         source POM_BDD_env/bin/activate

-3. To add the required packages to the requirements.txt file, run the following command
+3. **GO TO THE STEP FOUR IF YOU DON'T GOING TO MODIFY THE DEPENDENCIES**, To add the required packages to the requirements.txt file, run the following command

         pip freeze > requirements.txt

-3. Install the dependencies
+4. Install the dependencies

        py -m pip install -r requirements.txt

-4. Exit the virtual environment
+5. Exit the virtual environment

         deactivate

-5. To run the tests, run the following command
+6. To run the tests, run the following command

         behave features --tags=completed